vega/vega/packages/vega-dataflow/README.md

 Reactive dataflow processing.

 Defines a reactive dataflow graph that can process both scalar values and streaming relational data.
 A central `Dataflow` instance manages and schedules a collection of `Operator` instances, each of which is a node in a dataflow graph.
-Each operator maintains a local state *value*, and may only also process streaming data objects (or *tuples*) passing through.
+Each operator maintains a local state *value*, and may also process streaming data objects (or *tuples*) passing through.
 Operators may depend on a set of named `Parameters`, which can either be fixed values or live references to other operator values.

 Upon modifications to operator parameters or input data, changes are propagated through the graph in topological order. `Pulse` objects propagate from operators to their dependencies, and carry queues of added, removed and/or modified tuples.

 This module contains a library of `Operator` types for data stream query processing, including data generation, sampling, filtering, binning, group-by aggregation, and cross-stream lookup operations.